 If admitted to Tuck, you will need to provide us with official transcripts for all undergraduate and graduate courses taken, as well as any transfer courses, study-abroad programs, or post-college non-degree courses, within 30 days from when you submit your enrollment deposit.
 This requirement also applies to applicants who received their undergraduate or graduate degrees from Dartmouth College.
 Tuck reserves the right to rescind an offer of admission or terminate a student’s enrollment should any misrepresentation or omission occur.
 If your official transcript is not in English, you must make arrangements to have all academic records translated and sent to Tuck with the originals.
 If your institution has a policy of issuing only one official transcript, you may submit a copy validated by your school, a foreign affairs ministry, the Fulbright Commission, or a U.S. consular official.

-The LOR forms should be given to two people capable of commenting on your professional, leadership, and intellectual capabilities.
+You should request references from two people capable of commenting on your professional, leadership, and intellectual capabilities.
 We have found that the most useful evaluations are those from people who are able to speak with certainty about your leadership, maturity, team orientation, communication skills, intellectual ability, and interpersonal skills.
-If you are currently employed, we prefer that you submit LORs from people who know you well and are in a position to judge your professional performance and leadership, such as your direct supervisor.
+We prefer that you submit LORs from people who know you well and are in a position to judge your professional performance and leadership, such as your direct supervisor.
 If you are unable to provide an LOR from a direct supervisor, please include a brief explanation as to why in the optional essay section.
-Generally, we do not find LORs from professors to be helpful in our evaluations.
+We do not find LORs from professors to be helpful in our evaluations.

 If your recommender is not able to complete the LOR in English, he or she should write it in their native language and have it translated by an outside translation service.
-You should not translate the recommendation into English for your recommender.
+You should not translate the reference into English for your reference.

 Please use code Z04-NH-64 to send your GMAT scores to Tuck.
-For information on how to register to take the GRE, please visit www.ets.org/gre.
-Please use code 4887 to send your GRE test scores to Tuck.
+Please visit www.ets.org/gre for information on how to register to take the GRE.
+Use code 4887 to send your GRE test scores to Tuck.

 Tuck accepts students with a range of test scores.
 There is no minimum score required.
 If you do not score well on any part of a test or if you do not feel that your scores are reflective of your abilities, we encourage you to consider retaking the test in an effort to improve your score.
 If offered admission, your self-reported GMAT and/or GRE score(s) will be verified.
 Tuck reserves the right to rescind an offer of admission or terminate a student’s enrollment should any misrepresentation or omission occur.